ToNa47/Advan-X1/README.md

 More system-level integration
 Better stealth in some cases

-Do NOT use Twrp (Team Win Recovery Project) for Advan X1 cause it sometime buggy and treats you like shit DO use OrangeFox For stability and easy installation from both Windows & Linux in release pack or Advan X1 telegram community
+Do NOT use Twrp (Team Win Recovery Project) for Advan X1 TWRP due to instability on some Advan X1 builds.
+DO use OrangeFox For stability and easy installation from both Windows & Linux in release pack or Advan X1 telegram community

 PLEASE use KsuWebUI to manage the Zygisk next